Clarky117/JATE-PWA-Text-Editor/README.md

 ## Description

-In week 19 of the UWA coding bootcamp we have been tasked with finishing the code on a PWA text editor.

 This text editor known as Jate, runs in the browser, and is a single-page application that meets PWA criteria.
 Jate features a number of data persistence techniques that serve as redundancy in case an option is not supported in the browser, also has functionality offline.

 ## Skills Used